ProjectworkBio/Projectwork_Bio/Validation/README.md

 ## Overview

-The pipeline evaluates whether protein pairs predicted by multiple relation extraction models (BioBERT, PubMedBERT, BioLinkBERT, and an ensemble pipeline) are supported by known biological interactions recorded in STRING.
+The pipeline evaluates whether protein pairs predicted by multiple relation extraction models (BioBERT, PubMedBERT, BioLinkBERT, and the whole pipeline) are supported by known biological interactions recorded in STRING.

 The validation focuses on **interaction existence**, not on relation type semantics